An end to violence against children

 Keita grew up in extreme poverty with his mother and siblings in West Point, the largest slum of Liberia’s capital, Monrovia.
 Although the civil war ended in 2003, it left deep scars in society and its impact continues to be felt today.

-Keita was just nine years old when he was first moved to speak out.
-Outraged by the rape and murder of a 13-year-old girl in his community, he took part in a peaceful protest demanding that the perpetrators - her foster parents - be brought to trial.
+Keita was just 9 years old when he was first moved to speak out.
+Outraged by the rape and murder of a 13 year old girl in his community, he took part in a peaceful protest demanding that the perpetrators - her foster parents - be brought to trial.
 Making an impression on his peers, Keita was invited to join the Liberian Children’s Parliament, where his passion for advocacy was nurtured.

 Keita embraced his membership of the children's parliament, organizing peaceful marches and calling on the Liberian government to respect children's rights.
 In 2012 his efforts were rewarded with the signing into law of the Children's Act.
 He also lobbied successfully for direct national funding of children's participation, and continues to lobby for free quality primary and secondary education for all.